davidhubbard/tiva-ussh/i2clib/README.md

 So how do you use i2clib in your application?

 1. Use the Tivaware DriverLib to initialize the hardware.
 It really does just fine at that.

   a.
 Find the base address for the right i2c port.
 For example, I2C0_BASE, I2C1_BASE, I2C2_BASE, etc.

   b.
 Reset the i2c hardware, wait for it to complete its reset, configure the pin functions, etc.
      (This is all part of the Tivaware DriverLib initialization.)

 2. You probably want to [understand i2c](#understanding-i2c) to make the best decisions for your application design.

 3. In Master mode:

   a.
 The address you send must be left-shifted by 1.
 The LSB or 1's bit is used to
      signal a read or write, and is not available for addresses.
 In other words, i2c addresses can be viewed as 0-127 (before the left-shift by 1) which become only the even numbers 0-254 (after the left-shift by 1).

   b. only call `i2clib_m_send()` and `i2clib_m_recv()`.

   c.
 Signal that you intend to read by first calling `i2clib_m_send()` with the address LSB (1's bit)
      set to 1.
 You may also send bytes at the same time.
 If signalling a read, do not forget to call `i2clib_m_recv()`.
 The downside is that if you don't follow these rules, the Connected Launchpad i2c hardware never flips the expected bits and i2clib freezes.

- 4. Do not blindly ignore an error returned from any i2clib function.
-If an error is returned, the master must give up and restart from the first `i2clib_m_send()`.
-If a slave receives an error, it must give up and restart from the first `i2clib_s_recv()`.
+  d.
+Do not blindly ignore an error returned from any i2clib function.
+If an error is returned,
+     the master must give up and restart from the first `i2clib_m_send()`.

 5. In Slave mode:

   a.
 Only call `i2clib_s_send()` and `i2clib_s_recv()`.

+  b.

+  c.

+  d.
+Do not blindly ignore an error returned from any i2clib function.
+If a slave receives an
+     error, it must give up and restart from the first `i2clib_s_recv()`.

 Understanding i2c
 -----------------